 Must have credit available

 With Splitit, if you have the available credit, you’re approved to make a purchase.
-The app is accepted by merchants like Nectar and Purple Mattress and lets you make purchases using your Visa or Mastercard credit.
+The app is accepted by merchants like Nectar and Purple Mattress and lets you make purchases using your Visa, Mastercard, Discover, or Union Pay credit card.
 Just select the service at checkout.
 There’s no need to apply or register in advance.

 At the time of sale, the BNPL app will place a temporary hold on your credit card for the full purchase amount.
 That means you can’t accidentally double-dip and use the funds for another transaction.
 If you link a debit card, the hold will get fully lifted after five days.
 You’ll see your payment amount and schedule during the checkout process.
 Your card will get charged for the first payment when your purchase ships.

 There’s no penalty for pre-paying your loan, and you can check the status of your orders and payments in the Splitit online portal.
 Although Splitit doesn’t charge interest, your credit card might if you don’t pay it off in full each month.